orjavik/Anyflix/README.md

 ## Disclaimer

-This extension is provided for educational purposes.
-Use at your own risk and in compliance with Terms of Service and local laws.
-The author is not responsible for account suspension or other consequences of using this extension.
-The extension is not to be distributed.
+This project is provided for educational and research purposes only.
+Not affiliated with or endorsed by Netflix.
+Use at your own risk and ensure compliance with applicable laws and service agreements.
+The author assumes no liability for any consequences resulting from use of this software.
+This software is provided "AS IS" without warranty of any kind.

 ---